 USE HEAVY DRAPES

 The objective during winter is to conserve warmth inside the house to prevent loss to the environment.
 Therefore, you can change your light curtain sheers for heavy drapes to keep your house warm.
 Additionally, you can open them during the day to allow maximum sunlight warmth to heat your home, and then close them down at sunset.
 The extra drapes will increase the insulation.

 SEAL YOUR WINDOWS AND DOORS

-When cold air seeps into your rooms during winter, it will cause temperature fluctuation, which will leave you feeling cold.
+When cold air seeps into your rooms during the winter, it will cause temperature fluctuations, which will leave you feeling cold.
 Therefore, you should ensure you seal any air spaces on your windows, which can allow cold air to come in.
 A simple trick would be placing your hand along your window edges to detect any holes.
 Consequently, you can seal the gaps to prevent heat loss to the outside.
-You can also tweak it a notch higher by insulating windows to be energy efficient.
+You can also tweak it a notch higher by insulating windows to be more energy efficient.
 Another technique is to ensure your doors don’t have leaks along the edges.

 Mostly, you might feel the effect on the top or bottom parts, allowing cold air into your home even when you close the doors.
-You can add weather strips on the edges, which will prevent cold air from coming in and the loss of the warm air.
+You can add weather strips on the edges, which will prevent cold air from coming in and the loss of warm air.
 You can also draught-proof your windows.

 USE A PROGRAMMABLE THERMOSTAT

 When you have a programmable thermostat, you can set your home’s temperatures with different variations apart from the constant temperature all the time.
 Your house will never require the same temperature to maintain hot and humid conditions.
 You should also ensure your air conditioning system is functioning effectively to regulate your home’s temperatures.
 At the onset of the cold season, servicing your HVAC unit is essential.
 You will maintain favorable temperature and humidity levels, even when it is cold outside.